ga4gh/vrs/docs/source/terms_and_model.rst

      - 1..1
      - MUST be "CytobandInterval"
    * - start
-     - Cytoband (see below)
+     - HumanCytoband (see below)
      - 1..1
      - name of feature start
    * - end
-     - Cytoband (see below)
+     - HumanCytoband (see below)
      - 1..1
      - name of feature end

-A Cytoband is a string constrained to match the regular expression ``^cen|[pq](ter|([1-9][0-9]*(\.[1-9][0-9]*)?))$``.
+A HumanCytoband is a string constrained to match the regular expression ``^cen|[pq](ter|([1-9][0-9]*(\.[1-9][0-9]*)?))$``.

 **Implementation Guidance**